 In my work, I will reveal some interesting elements in Hautdesert’s description which help us move closer to identifying the age of the poem and possibly adduce the poet’s identity.
 All part of how I’ve tried to make this book not only a celebration of the Gawain-poet’s language and technique but also a practical insight into what was going on around him when he first put quill to paper all those years ago.

-Image shows one of my linocuts of Hedingham Castle in the county of Essex.
-Three copies of an Artist's Guild quality giclee print of this is available as one of the Dedicated Print pledge options for Sir Gawain and the Green Knight.
+Image shows one of my linocuts of Hedingham Castle in the county of Essex, one of the great homesteads of the de Vere family.